-Niagara Catholic District School Board Minutes of the Committee of the Whole Meeting February 8, 2011 Page 7 of 7 Minutes of the Committee of the Whole N February 8, 2011.
-Meeting of the Niagara Catholic District School Board held of Approved on the 8th day of March, 2011 .
-Maurice Charbonneau John Crocco Vice-Chairperson of the Board Director of Education/Secretary -Treasurer
+Minutes of the Committee of the Whole Meeting of the Niagara Catholic District School Board held on February 8, 2011.

+Approved on the 8th day of March, 2011.

+Maurice Charbonneau Vice-Chairperson of the Board John Crocco Director of Education/Secretary -Treasurer

-TOPIC: NIAGARA CATHOLIC DISTRICT SCHOOL BOARD
+TOPIC: NIAGARA CATHOLIC DISTRICT SCHOOL BOARD SPEAK OUT!

-SPEAK OUT!
 SHOWCASE 2011